undeadpixel/reinvent-gdb13/README.md

 Implementation of the RNN model used in "Exploring the GDB-13 chemical space using deep generative models"
 ======================================================================================================

+> **NOTE:** This repository has been archived because a newer one has been created with additional features.
+The code here is left only to complement the [previously published article](https://chemrxiv.org/articles/Exploring_the_GDB-13_Chemical_Space_Using_Deep_Generative_Models/7172849).

 This code allows to create, train and sample RNN with the architecture described in:

 [Exploring the GDB-13 Chemical Space Using Deep Generative Models](https://chemrxiv.org/articles/Exploring_the_GDB-13_Chemical_Space_Using_Deep_Generative_Models/7172849)